 We prize investors in our capitalist economy and we depend on foreign investment to stoke those business engines.
 Foreign investors bring a different perspective to the table and may find new opportunities Americans may have overlooked.
 This type of diversity of viewpoint can only help businesses in the United States.

 That’s why the U.S. administers a number of immigrant and nonimmigrant visa programs aimed at foreign investors.
-Shane, Shane and Brauwerman has experience assisting these investors in securing immigration visas for investors.
+Shane & Shane has experience assisting these investors in securing immigration visas for investors.
 Our Fort Lauderdale-based lawyers can advise you on what needs to be done throughout the immigration process.

 Finding the Right Investor Visa